BOC-Group/ConnectForPowerBI/README.md

 # ConnectForPowerBI
-Templates to connect ADONIS and ADOIT with PowerBI
+Templates to connect ADOIT with PowerBI

-Connect for Power BI allows beginners and experts to create their own dashboards and work flexibly with ADOIT/ADONIS data.
+Connect for Power BI allows beginners and experts to create their own dashboards and work flexibly with ADOIT data.

 For more information, see our [wiki](https://github.com/BOC-Group/ConnectForPowerBI/wiki)